ESMValGroup/ESMValTool_Tutorial/_episodes/04-writingyourrecipe.md

 ## Bonus exercises

 Below are a few exercises to practice modifying an ESMValTool recipe.
-For your reference, here's a copy of the [recipe at this point](../files/recipe_warming_stripes.yml).
+For your reference, a copy of the recipe at this point can be found in the solution_recipes folder:
+*/scratch/nf33/[username]/CMIP7-Hackathon/exercises/Exercise2_files/solution_recipes*.
+Note the full path to the script will differ.
 This will be the point of departure for each of the modifications we'll make below.
+An example of the modified recipes are also in this folder

 > ## Specific location selection
 >